 Tune in Thursdays from 9-10 am.

-Signals to the Wind with Taylor Moore and Courtland Jennings Article Count: 0
+Signals to the Wind with Courtland Jennings and Sam Sheppard Article Count: 0

-Signals to the Wind aims to provide an excellent listening experience of eclectic genres.
-It's focus is mainly on Rock n Roll, Indie, and Punk, but there's always a little jazz or and hip hop thrown in.
-Courtlandt started the show to help share great music and pertinent opinions.
-The show is whimsical but has serious commentary and is dedicated to excellent music with a clear nod to the classics he grew up with.
+Signals to the Wind aims to provide an excellent listening experience of eclectic genres and take listener through a journey of modern North American music and its source roots.
+It's focus is mainly on Rock n Roll, Indie, and Punk, along with some hip hop and the roots of these more modern forms like old timey, gospel, blues, jazz, funk and Motown.
+Courtlandt started the show 6 years ago to help share great music and pertinent opinions.
+The show is whimsical but has some serious soul commentary and is dedicated to excellent music with a clear nod to the classics he grew up with.